← Back to Blog

 The best external data sources for demand forecasting are weather data (reduces error 40-60% for seasonal products), economic indicators like CPI and unemployment rates, competitor pricing feeds, social media sentiment from platforms like Brandwatch, and point-of-sale data from Nielsen or IRI for retail categories.

-In 2026, 73% of demand-planning teams using multi-source external data (weather, social sentiment, and economic indicators) reported forecast accuracy gains of 30% or more compared to internal-data-only models. — Forthsuite internal benchmark, 2026
+Demand-planning teams using multi-source external data (weather, social sentiment, and economic indicators) report meaningful forecast accuracy gains compared to internal-data-only models.

 Relying only on past sales data to forecast demand is risky.
 It ignores factors like viral trends, inflation, weather, and holidays that can significantly impact your Shopify store's inventory needs.
 By incorporating external data - like the Consumer Price Index (CPI), social media trends, and weather forecasts - you can predict demand shifts before they happen, reduce inventory by up to 30%, and avoid costly stockouts.